ai4os/ai4-ansible/tutorials/new_site_guest_initial.md

-# New site: guest admin prerequisites
+# New site: Openstack configuration

 This tutorial provides a guide to create an OpenStack site to later join the federated cluster.

 After completing all steps for the new site creation, the configuration tutorial `tutorials/new_site_guest_config.md` can be followed to join the federated cluster.

-## Create security groups
+## 1. Create security groups

 You need to create 4 security groups: *default*, *Consul*, *Nomad* an *Traefik*.
 To create each one of them: